Michael Gilden

 Michael Jeffrey Gilden (September 22, 1962 – December 5, 2006) was an American actor with dwarfism.

 Biography

 The 4 ft-tall Gilden had a form of dwarfism.
 He lived and worked in Los Angeles.

 Gilden performed or did stunt work in a variety of television series and films, including Charmed, CSI: Crime Scene Investigation, Family Law, Cybill, NCIS and Pulp Fiction (the page in the Jack Rabbit Slim scene), and had a role as an Ewok in the film Return of the Jedi.
-He appeared twice in Season 4 of the hit series NCIS.
+He appeared twice in Season 4 of NCIS.
 Gilden was also a Financial Advisor.

 In August 1997, he met Meredith Eaton through mutual friends in Atlanta, Georgia.
 Gilden encouraged Eaton to pursue a career in acting, and she became an actress in 1999.
 The couple married on May 20, 2001.

-Gilden died by suicide on December 5, 2006, in his Los Angeles home.
+Gilden committed suicide on December 5, 2006, hanging himself in his Los Angeles home.
 He was 44.